eng-mohamed-ibrahem/better_one/README.md

 * Receive notifications for task updates and completion.
 * Integrated random quotes for tasks to help users focus and improve motivation.
 * Track elapsed time for each task and total elapsed time across all tasks.
-* Save tasks locally for easy access and reference.
+* Save tasks locally for easy access.
 * Integrated notification functionality to send notifications to other users when tasks are completed.
 * Support for multiple languages including English and Arabic.
 * Implemented animation for completed tasks to enhance user experience.